tallguyjenks/DevLog/DevLog/p.priority.wgu-d191-class.md

 ## F. Create a stored procedure that can be used to refresh the data in both your detailed and summary tables.
 The procedure should clear the contents of the detailed and summary tables and perform the ETL load process from part C and include comments that identify how often the stored procedure should be executed.

-1. Explain how the stored procedure can be run on a schedule to ensure data freshness.

-- [ ] truncate all rpt.tables
-- [ ] move data from source to raw landing zone
-- [ ] comment usage directions in the proc

 ```sql

 CREATE OR REPLACE FUNCTION rpt."FN_Nuke_From_Orbit"() RETURNS void LANGUAGE 'plpgsql' AS $$